Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 Glacier hiking is a fantastic way to marvel over the phenomenon of the ice caps.
 Glaciers cover over ten percent of Iceland’s surface.
 The crevasses, formations, vivid colors, and ice walls are spectacular to admire up close, and if the weather is clear, you’ll also enjoy some marvelous ocean views.

-Following this unforgettable experience, you'll continue along the Ring Road until you reach more magnificent coastal attractions.
-The Dyrholaey headland provides a dramatic ocean view — look down at the volcanic sands below as you take in the coastal panorama.
+Following this unforgettable experience, you’ll continue along the Ring Road until you reach more magnificent coastal attractions.
+Dyrholaey, a dramatic headland, offers sweeping ocean views where you can look down on the volcanic sands below as you take in the breathtaking panorama.

 When you’ve finished exploring the beach, you’ll head up to Vik, the southernmost settlement in mainland Iceland.

-You'll spend the evening in a picturesque fishing village in South Iceland.
-Remember to watch out for the aurora borealis if there's no cloud coverage.
+You’ll spend the evening in a picturesque fishing village in South Iceland.
+If the skies are clear, be sure to keep an eye out for the aurora borealis, as this area offers a prime opportunity to witness the northern lights.

 - Southeast Iceland